yichunlo/yichunlo.github.io/_pages/about.md

   - /about.html
 ---

 I graduated from National Taiwan University (NTU) with a BS in [Computer Science & Information Engineering](https://www.csie.ntu.edu.tw/) (CSIE).
 I'm studying MS in [Computer Science at University of California, Los Angeles](https://www.cs.ucla.edu/) (UCLA), and now seeking for a SWE internship opportunity related to IoT, system, network, or backend.
-I am familiar with C, C++, Python, Java, and interested in CS related techniques and knowledge.
+I am familiar with C, C++, Python, Java, SQL, and interested in CS related techniques and knowledge.

 I have both work and research experience.
 I was a data engineer intern at Graphen, a start up company endeavoring in AI-related products.
 I was in the robotic team, helping my supervisor solve some computer vision problems, such as pattern recognition, SLAM simulation, and fisheye camera undistortion.
 I also collaborated with [Win Chou](https://www.winchiuwc.com/), developed the backend part for the [BizPro official website](https://bizpro-taipei.com/), and wrote APIs to support queries, updates, and maintenance.